When time is of the essence, fast email support is a given. But there’s much more to providing exceptional customer service when everything is ASAP.

 For us, this “simple” feature is among the most complicated parts of our technology — detecting when tickets aren’t yet on sale, and inviting customers to set an alert for a journey months or even years ahead.

-The day tickets come on sale, we automatically notify travellers, sending them a link to the train, times and tickets they’ve probably forgotten they even need.
+The day tickets come on sale, we automatically notify travelers, sending them a link to the train, times and tickets they’ve probably forgotten they even need.
 They’re delighted, and we’ve intercepted literally thousands of new conversations about holidays in 2020.

 6. Empathy is everything

 When you’re in a hurry, it’s easy to forget that sometimes just being heard is enough.
-We can’t guarantee the experience of our customers when they’re travelling, but when they reach out to us, they know that the person at the other end of the email cares about what they’re going through.
+We can’t guarantee the experience of our customers when they’re traveling, but when they reach out to us, they know that the person at the other end of the email cares about what they’re going through.

 Your support team can’t always deliver solutions, but they can always deliver empathy.